-- 228. Effective on a date to be established by the Controller, but not sooner than September 1, 2014, the City shall implement a Citywide Paperless Pay Policy.
-This policy will apply to all City employees, regardless of start date. - 229.
-Under the policy, all employees shall be able to access their pay advices electronically, and print them in a confidential manner.
-Employees without computer access shall be able to receive hard copies of their pay advices through their payroll offices upon request.
-Upon implementation of the policy, other than for employees described in the preceding sentence, paper pay advices will no longer be available. - 230.
-Under the policy, all employees (regardless of start date) will have two options for receiving pay: direct deposit or bank card.
-Employees not signing up for either option will be defaulted into bank cards. - 231.
-Prior to implementing this policy, the City will give all employee organizations a minimum of 30-days' advance notice. - 232.
-The union hereby waives any further right to meet and confer over the Citywide Paperless Pay Policy or its implementation, including meet and confer over the effects of the policy.
+- 230. The Citywide Paperless Pay Policy applies to all City employees covered under this agreement. - Under the policy, all employees shall be able to access their pay advices electronically, and print them in a confidential manner.
+Employees without computer access or who otherwise wish to receive a paper statement shall be able to receive hard copies of their pay advices through their payroll offices upon request, on a one-time or ongoing basis. - Under the policy, all employees (regardless of start date) will have two options for receiving pay: direct deposit or bank pay card.
+Employees not signing up for either option will be defaulted into bank pay cards.